StreetScout

 Where is Mayfield (Newcastle - NSW)?

-Mayfield (Newcastle - NSW) is a suburb of New South Wales, Australia.
+Mayfield (Newcastle - NSW) is a suburb of New South Wales, Australia, in the Newcastle local government area.

 What is the population of Mayfield (Newcastle - NSW)?